-- Determine your testing plan—Will it be SAT or ACT?
-Develop a schedule for preparing for and taking the test.
-Test cancellations may continue, but we will guide you along the way.
+Determine your testing plan—Will it be SAT or ACT?
+Develop a schedule for preparing and taking the test.
+Or will you apply test-optional?

-- Set personal and academic goals for the coming year that will position you for improved grades and increase your involvement in your school and community.
+Set personal and academic goals for the coming year that will position you for improved grades and increase involvement in your school and community.

-- If you currently receive accommodations for learning differences or other disabilities, you can register for accommodations with College Board, which administers the PSAT, SAT, SAT Subject tests, and AP exams early in high school so no need to wait.
+If you currently receive accommodations for learning, you can register for accommodations with College Board, which administers the PSAT, SAT and AP exams early in high school so no need to wait.
 (The ACT requires a test registration so you must wait till you are ready to register for a test to apply for accommodations).